Military licence questions

 No, just pass the CAA exams (this changed with EASA).
 Easiest way is to use a question bank which explains the answers when you get them wrong.
 Bristol Ground School is probably best for this.
 The revision weeks are useful but not essential, all depends on how much study time you have.
 Make sure your ELCAS course is at least £2500, so you can claim the full £2000 back.
 Training schools will be able to advise you which course is best.

-I'm currently in a ground tour and don't hold a unrestricted military green rating, does that matter?
+I'm currently in a ground tour and want to gain a CPL MEIR and don't hold an unrestricted military green rating, does that matter?

 No, providing you held one at some point in your career.
 If you didn't and held a restricted rating or lower than green IRT then you need a bit more training (according to the CAA).
 Check CAP 804, section O, military credits and read the section relevant to the IRT you hold/held.